Last updated on May 8th, 2019

 - Create a shopping list and update it as and when required.
 You can use this comprehensive travel checklist as a reference.

 - Consult a lawyer and create a power of attorney in the name of close relative/parents.
 This will help them to tackle common issues such as property maintenance, submitting documents on your behalf, deal with legal matters, if any, in your absence etc.

 - Enable international roaming on your mobile.
 This will keep your Indian number active and secondly, you can still receive the One Time Password(OTP) SMS for various transactions in India such as credit card payment.
 You may need to keep a minimum deposit or just convert your plan to prepaid one, depending on the provider.
 Find out the cheapest option and go with it.

-- Scan all the important documents such as passports, visa, degree and professional certificates, academic transcripts, birth certificate, employment related documents, tax records etc. Keep them organised on a cloud storage.
+- Scan all the important documents such as passports, visa, degree and professional certificates, academic transcripts, birth certificate, employment-related documents, tax records etc. Keep them organised on cloud storage.
 Keep one copy on a USB drive which you will carry with yourself.

 1 Month To Go

 Time is quickly slipping away.
-Now that you have got just one month to go, you should already be finished with all the major tasks.
+Now that you have got just one month to go before moving to Australia, you should already be finished with all the major tasks.
 Take your time, check if you have ticked all the boxes in the previous section of the checklist.
 If yes, it’s time to go ahead and finish the last few bits.